Utah Leadership Opportunities

 • Conservation Coordinator

-As a Board member, you will help us design and implement our strategic approach to enhance and maintain hunting and fishing access for sportsmen and women throughout Utah while ensuring our wildlife management follows the North American Model of Wildlife Conservation.
-To be eligible to apply, you must be a current BHA member, reside in Utah, and be willing to serve a 3-year term.
+As a Board member, you will help design and carry out our strategy to expand and protect hunting and fishing access for sportsmen and women across Utah, and to keep wildlife management grounded in the North American Model of Wildlife Conservation.
+To apply, you must be a current BHA member, reside in Utah, and be willing to serve a three-year term.

-If you are interested in applying for any of these positions, please CLICK HERE to fill out your application by Wednesday, November 26, 2025.
-We will begin scheduling interviews with selected candidates as applications are submitted.
+If you are interested in applying for any of these positions, please click here to fill out your application.
+Applications will be evaluated on a rolling basis.

 Role Description